astroza/si470x/README.md

 And also, I deleted any interruptions related code 0:) (sadly RDS support is not working).

-Once you install the modified driver, you can load as follows:
+Once you install the modified driver, you can load it as follows:
 ```
 	reset_tuner_si470x
 	modprobe radio_i2c_si470x